alokpurohit18/QuizTime/README.md

 # Quiz Time
-A graphical quiz game for the Windows platform based on the famous reality show.
+A graphical quiz game for the Windows platform based on a famous reality show.

 ![](Images%20and%20Icons/kbc.png)